 - Get inspiration and advice from other women who have done the Camino Solo.

-- Check out my Camino packing list, which include a free downloadable checklist.
+- Check out my Camino packing list, which includes a free downloadable checklist.

 - Camigas Facebook group – This is a very friendly and active group for female pilgrims.
 Their advice has informed both this book list and also my packing list.